Nenkai/ff16.utility.modloader/README.md

 ## Building

-You may need to remove the `runtimes` folder after compiling, otherwise could cause conflicts with the game's dstorage.dll (and get stuck on a black screen).
+You may need to remove the `dstorage.dll` files in `runtimes` folders after compiling, otherwise could cause conflicts with the game's dstorage.dll

 ## Discord